Quill-ToDo/Quill-Todo/CONTRIBUTING.md

         - [Install PostgreSQL](https://www.postgresql.org/download/macosx/) using homebrew
         - **Note:** After the initial set-up, if you installed via homebrew the server should start automatically when you boot your computer up.
 To check you can always run `$ pg_ctl status`

-7. Init back-end using npm scripts
+7. Init back-end using npm dev-startup-scripts

     ---